FrostFoe/PinClone/README.md

     - Create a Supabase project.
     - In the Supabase Dashboard, navigate to the SQL Editor.
     - Open the `sql/schema.sql` file from this project.
+    - **Important**: If you are running this on an existing database with previous Pinclone tables, the script includes `DROP TABLE IF EXISTS ...
+CASCADE;` commands.
+These will delete your existing `pins` and `profiles` tables and their data.
+Ensure you have backups if needed.
     - Copy its entire content and paste it into the Supabase SQL Editor.
-    - Run the script to create all necessary tables, indexes, and triggers.
+    - Run the script to create all necessary tables, indexes, RLS policies, and triggers.
     - **Storage Buckets**:
       - Go to Storage -> Create Bucket.
 Name it `pins`.
 Make it public or set appropriate access policies as suggested in the comments of `sql/schema.sql`.
       - Go to Storage -> Create Bucket.
 Name it `avatars`.
 Make it public or set appropriate access policies as suggested in the comments of `sql/schema.sql`.
     - Review and ensure Row Level Security (RLS) policies (defined in `sql/schema.sql`) are active for your tables.
+    - **Refresh Schema Cache**: After running the SQL script, it's a good practice to refresh Supabase's schema cache.
+You can often do this in the Supabase Dashboard (e.g., API section -> "Reload schema") or by making a minor, trivial change to a table via the UI (like adding/removing a column comment) and saving.

 2.  **Environment Variables:**